About Fire Ladders:

 Ladders are very important in Fire service & Rescue work.
 The fire unit

 Ladders are used by human beings since life appeared on the earth and with the passage of time man made it a modem and modern.
-So it got the shape of escalator and snorkel from simple wood Ladder.
+So it got the shape of an escalator and snorkel from a simple wood Ladder.

 1.2 Role of the Ladder: